 Associate Genomic Epidemiologist, Division of Preventive Medicine

-“Leveraging artificial intelligence to improve shared decision-making among women of color diagnosed with non-invasive ductal carcinoma in situ”
+“Leveraging artificial intelligence to improve shared decision-making among African-American women diagnosed with non-invasive ductal carcinoma in situ”